ufukpalpas/Horus/docs/index.md

 Furthermore, Horus will also have a deception detection mod.
 To obtain such functionality, we will use emotional cues described in psychology articles.
 Some research shows that emotional cues can be used as a diagnostic tool to detect deception [3].
-We will use these emotional cues decoded through Horus to detect deception.
+We will use these emotional cues decoded through Horus to detect deception.</p>
-This report will contain information about the Horus, its constraints, professional and ethical issues, functional and non-functional requirements.</p>

 <p style="text-align:justify;">   The goal of Horus is to recognize human emotions from the mimics of their faces.
 A
 camera will rapidly take images/video and Horus will analyze their faces.
 In single user mode